andrewwaldron/kata-word-count/README.md

 Given a paragraph of text this program will determine the count of each word in the paragraph and will return the sorted word count.
 The following are other extrapolated rules:

+* Does not consider casing when comparing words.
+This could have issues when comparind proper nouns with other words, but that is a risk I'm willing to take
 * Punctuation will be ignored (although hyphenated words will not be)
 * ANY whitespace will be used to delimit words